helgagunndis/Team5D/README.md

 # Introduction

 The initial interface provides the user with the ability to choose a day tour based on his/her preferences by using drop-down menus to choose region, duration and services.
 Once user has selected tour he/she can book the tour by pressing “Next step to book” button.
-The user puts in information (name, SSN, e-mail) and the books tour.
+The user puts in information (name, SSN, e-mail) and the books the tour.
 The initial interface also has an administrator button which leads to an admin log-in interface which then leads to the admin interface where the admin can add or delete tours to the database.
+Admin username: admin and password: admin123.
 This was programmed in IntelliJ IDEA.

 # Requirements and installations